chungchi300/chungchi300.github.io/source/_posts/program-design/effective-usage-jest.md

 ---
 title: Why I choice jest as test tool, what I think a good testing tool should have
 date: 2019-05-10 10:28:21
-category:
+category: Program design
 ---

 # Fast